lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/6a_SQLQuestions.md

 # BigQuery Bioinformatics SQL Query Lessons
 The original source bioinformatics Dataset and base SQL queries used in this open source course are from [wikibooks](https://en.wikibooks.org/wiki/Data_Management_in_Bioinformatics/SQL_Exercises).
 I significantly modified both the example dataset (table structure and data) and also the example queries to work with the Google BigQuery service.
 I also added more intermediate SQL queries to enable students to 'level-up' their query writing more deliberately.
+If you are new to Big Query - here's a 4 min 'What is BigQuery?' video - [link](https://www.youtube.com/watch?v=d3MDxC_iuaw)

 ### To Get Started